animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 #### Require

-The require function is a function that checks certain global requirements to be met before allowing the code to execute.
+The require function is a function that checks certain requirements to be met before allowing the code to execute.
 It is used often within functions.
 In the case of a betting contract for example there might be a requirement that all participants are part of an agreed upon array of participants.
+Or that everyone has enough money to bet.
 Using require, the function will not execute further if the requirement doesn't pass.

 ```solidity
 // in function that should only be activated by the owner address